2.3 Effective Collaboration for PBL inside the Classroom

 3.3 Webinar from Kornelia Lohyňová on 22nd June 2016

 This week's live event was a webinar focussing on entrepreneurial skills and mindsets and how innovative teaching methods can foster such skills and mindsets in our students.
 This will allow our students to be successful in a PBL environment.
-The webinar was presented by Kornélia Lohyňová talked about how we can use a "Design Thinking" approach in our teaching to support entrepreneurial skills development.
+The webinar, presented by Kornélia Lohyňová, talked about how we can use a "Design Thinking" approach in our teaching to support entrepreneurial skills development.
 Kornélia introduced the basics of key concepts such as "Design Thinking" and entrepreneurial skills and then address specific steps and activities for classroom practice including: finding problems to explore, identifying target users of our solutions, designing and prototyping solutions, presenting solutions and getting feedback.

 My Learning design is in progress: I sent it for review.
 I went on, taking into account the Driving Question and all the useful videos, reflections, inputs from the experts and the participants that I could read, explore or share in PBL socials.
 I'm waiting for this evening Socialmeet!
 (27th June)